sverwimp/AFragmenter/README.md

 A threshold of 3 seems to give a good contrast between the higher and lower PAE values.

+Next, we cluster the residues into domains using the Leiden clustering algorithm.
+We get a result, but the resolution parameter can be changed to explore multiple potential solutions.

 ```python
 p15807 = AFragmenter(pae, threshold=3)
 p15807.cluster() # default resolution = 0.8